-FIGMENT is accepting donations to support the fabrication, installation, and maintenance of Head in the Clouds on Governors Island by following the link to donate to the pavilion here.
-Take a look at the Heads in the Clouds page on Kickstarter.
-Please make a contribution, help us build this awesome project, and get some great rewards for your support!
+FIGMENT is accepting donations to support the maintenance of Head in the Clouds on Governors Island by following the link to donate to the pavilion here.
+Please make a contribution, and help us maintain this awesome project throughout the summer!
 Thank you in advance for your donation!

 About the Competition

 FIGMENT teamed with the Emerging New York Architects Committee (ENYA) of the American Institute of Architects New York Chapter (AIANY) and the Structural Engineers Association of New York (SEAoNY) to host a competition to design and construct an architectural pavilion on Governors Island, the City of Dreams Pavilion.
 The 2012-2013 pavilion will be the third City of Dreams Pavilion.
 The result of the inaugural first competition, in 2010, was the Living Pavilion, designed by Ann Ha, Assoc.
 AIA, and Behrang Behin, Assoc.
 AIA.
 The second competition, in 2011, led to Burble Bup by Bittertang.
 These first two pavilions were created through a six-month process that included a call for proposals, a design competition, and a rapid fabrication and installation process.
 This year’s pavilion extended this process, holding the design competition in 2012 to create a pavilion on Governors Island in 2013.